BetzalelTusk/My_Python_Project/README.md

 📜 License
 MIT License.
 Do whatever you want, but give credit where it's due. 😉

-✨ Made with the help of Limpy_Mode V.2.3.2 (Credit Eli Blau) by BetzalelTusk
+✨ Made with the help of Limpy_Mode V.2.3.2 - Alpha (Credit Eli Blau) by BetzalelTusk